vele616/monorepo/packages/jobboard/website/content/jobs/community-marketing-manager-games-binance-HWHSp.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/binance"
 companyWebsite: "http://www.binance.com/"
-summary: "Binance wishes to hire a new community marketing manager.
-If you have candidates must have experience attracting and growing crypto communities, as well deep relationships with the global crypto community, KOLs and PR/marketing outlets, consider applying."
+summary: "Binance wishes to hire a new Community Marketing Manager.
+If you have experience attracting and growing crypto communities, as well deep relationships with the global crypto community, KOLs and PR/marketing outlets, consider applying."
 summaryBackup: "To apply as a community marketing manager at Binance, you preferably need to have some knowledge of: #marketing, #socialmedia, #content."
 featured: 20
 ---